ChemAxon/jklustor-web-example/src/doc/cxn-hub-getting-started.md

 Use the acquired API key for compilation
 ----------------------------------------

-Use your email associated with your Pass account as `cxnHubUser` and the Hub API key acquired as the `cxnHubPass`.
+Use your email associated with your Pass account as `<YOUR PASS EMAIL>` and the Hub API key acquired as the `<YOUR HUB API KEY>`.
 For compilation you will need Java 1.8 installed.

 Please note that a Vagrant configuration is also provided which sets up an Ubuntu based box with Java and ChemAxon licenses installed.
 For details see document